10 steps to your best deal on a car loan

 What's better for you -- super-low dealer financing or cash rebates?
-You can get a quick answer to that by using Bankrate's calculator.
+You can get a quick answer to that by using Bankrate's car rebate vs low-interest calculator.
 Within a few seconds, you'll know to the penny which is the better deal.
 Usually, it's the cash, says Giorgianni.

 7. Read the fine print.

 Take the loan paperwork home and read it before you sign anything, advises Massachusetts consumer attorney Yvonne Rosmarin.
 If a lender or dealer balks at that, walk out.
 This is a binding agreement that's going to last for years, so you need to know exactly what's in it.
 Some points that warrant special caution:

 - Mandatory binding arbitration: "It takes away your right to go to court for anything," says Rosmarin.

 - Variable interest rate: Figure out the highest possible payment.
 If you can't afford it, the loan's not for you.